 Stress, Emotions, & The Brain

 We usually need to relax when we are feeling tense, anxious, or angry.
 Biologically, these feelings rely on something called the sympathetic nervous system, which includes parts of your brain that detect and respond to threats and stress.
-Without getting too deep into the physiology, when you are tense, anxious, or angry, your sympathetic nervous system is activated, and your heart rate increases, your breathing becomes rapid and shallow, your blood pressure increases, your digestion stops, your muscles tense, your circulation changes, stress hormones (cortisol and adrenaline, among others) are released in your blood stream, and your thoughts speed up and focus on a target (read more about that in Three Frames of Mind).
+Without getting too deep into the physiology, when you are tense, anxious, afraid, or angry, your sympathetic nervous system is activated, and your heart rate increases, your breathing becomes rapid and shallow, your blood pressure increases, your digestion stops, your muscles tense, your circulation changes, stress hormones (cortisol and adrenaline, among others) are released in your blood stream, and your thoughts speed up and focus on a target (read more about that in Three Frames of Mind).
 When this is happening, our bodies feel unpleasant and we look for ways to feel better.

 For almost everyone, after some period of time, our parasympathetic nervous system (PNS) kicks in, which brings all of these physiological changes back down to normal.
 Your heart rate returns to baseline, your blood pressure lowers, digestion starts again, the stress hormones are metabolized, your breathing slows and deepens, and your muscles relax.
 When this completes, you are back to a pleasant, slower, and more in-control state.

 Stopping: this is a universal part of any relaxation process.
 Stopping, pausing, or taking time out from the flow of the day is important because it allows us to focus on down-shifting our stress level or emotional intensity.
-For every relaxation process, I’d suggest finding a comfortable place to sit, ideally with your feet flat on the floor, which helps regulate blood pressure.
+For every relaxation effort, I’d suggest finding a comfortable place to sit, ideally with your feet flat on the floor, which helps regulate blood pressure.
 Sit up straight with your shoulders relaxed, while supported by a chair or other structure.
 Alternatives may be poses from yoga, Tai Chi, or meditation.